DSJaswanth/HACKBIO_2021_TEAM_EPIGENOMICS1/README.md

  <details>
 <summary>Galaxy Implementation</summary>
 <br>
-Select the **FastQC tool** with the following parameters
+Select the ***_FastQC tool_*** with the following parameters
-1. &quot;Short read data from your current history&quot;: Choose here either only the SRR891268_R1 file with param-file or use param-files; use Multiple datasets to choose both SRR891268_R1 and SRR891268\_R2.
+   - 1. &quot;Short read data from your current history&quot;: Choose here either only the SRR891268_R1 file with param-file or use param-files; use Multiple datasets to choose both SRR891268_R1 and SRR891268\_R2.<br>
-2. Inspect the web page output of FastQC tool for the SRR891268\_R1 sample.
+  - 2. Inspect the web page output of FastQC tool for the SRR891268\_R1 sample.
 Check what adapters are found at the end of the reads.
 </details>

  <details >